morgan-carr/first-assignment/lab5/lab5.md

 ![](waterdensitygraph.png)
 ![](waterplot.png)
 [larger image of geospatial plot](waterplot.png)
 > The two plots above describe the water density within the country of Georgia.
+The histogram shows that a vast majority of the country has a moderate amount of water, at around "1e+6" units of water per grid unit.
+Georgia is very rich with natural resources such as water, and it's evident in the plots above.
+There are quite a few rivers and other water systems in this country.

 ## Topography
 ![](topodensitygraph.png)
 ![](topo.png)
 [larger image of geospatial plot](topo.png)
 > The two plots above describe the topography and density of topography in Georgia.
+The northern side of the country has the Greater Caucus Mountain Range and the southern side has the Petit Caucus mountains.
+The histogram shows that most of the country has very little topographical significance.
+However, there is quite a few sections of the country that have a lot of topography, which is shown on the upper end of the histogram.